The Science Behind Houseboat Amazon

-We have set sail on a South American houseboat, during high water season, to the Alto Rio Jurua watershed in western Brazil to conduct the first ever full mammal survey of this remote region and search for a monkey that has not been seen alive here in over 80 years.
-We also will show the world what real science, data collection, and adventure looks like!
+We sailed on a houseboat, during high water season, along the Alto Rio Juruá watershed in western Brazil, to conduct the first ever full mammal survey of this remote region in search for a monkey that has not been seen alive there in over 80 years.

 We are all familiar with adrenaline pumped media adventures where people challenge themselves with new hot equipment as they hurtle down the river, mountain, ocean, snow, sky.
 Or entertainment shows where people capture dangerous, rare, or difficult creatures to demonstrate the thrill of it.

-This project is about diving into exploration.
-It is about shedding preconceived notions of science and adventure, and wrapping all who join us in the awe that is the daily discovery of the Amazon rainforest.
+This project was about diving into exploration.
+It was about shedding preconceived notions of science and adventure, and wrapping all who joined us in the awe that is the daily discovery of the Amazon rainforest.

-We start with a museum mystery.
-In the 1930s, the Olalla Brothers, known for their collection of wild animals for museums, hunted 36 individuals of the now missing flying monkeys.
+We started with a museum mystery.
+In the 1930s, the Olalla Brothers, known for their collection of wild animals for museums, hunted 36 individuals of the now missing saki monkeys.
 The skins from these monkeys are now preserved in four different museums.

-When Houseboat Amazon Expedition Leader Dr. Laura K. Marsh revised the saki monkey genus [Here (Part I) and Here (Part 2)] she discovered that one species, Pithecia vanzolinii, had not been seen or photographed alive since they were originally collected in the 1930s.
-They seem to have vanished from science.
-All science knows about this species is from the skins and skulls.
-We can only guess about how they live, what they eat, and how the fit into their ecosystem.
+When Houseboat Amazon expedition leader Dr. Laura K. Marsh revised the saki monkey genus [Here (Part I) and Here (Part 2)] she discovered that one species, Pithecia vanzolinii, had not been seen or photographed alive since they were originally collected in the 1930s.
+They seemed to have vanished from science.
+All science knew about this species was from the skins and skulls.
+We could only guess about how they lived, what they ate, and how the fit into their ecosystem.
 Now we have a rainforest detective story.

-The Houseboat Amazon Science Expedition is an international team of seven wildlife professionals from Brazil, the U.S., Colombia, and Mexico; a Cruzeiro do Sul-based houseboat captain and crew; Brazilian students and scientists; and a group of rural guides.
+The Houseboat Amazon Science Expedition included an international team of seven wildlife professionals from Brazil, the U.S., Colombia, and Mexico, a Cruzeiro do Sul-based houseboat captain and crew; Brazilian students and scientists and a group of rural guides.

-We will live on rivers among lush, untouched, 100-foot trees covered in their own communities of bromiliads, rainbow-colored poison dart frogs, thigh-thick lianas, toucans and scarlet macaws, oscelots, and roaring howler monkeys.
+We lived on rivers among lush, untouched, 100-foot trees covered in their own communities of bromiliads, rainbow-colored poison dart frogs, thigh-thick lianas, toucans and scarlet macaws, oscelots, and roaring howler monkeys.

-Parauacus, or flying saki monkeys (called mono volador in Spanish or macaco voo in Portuguese), is a genus of monkeys that are medium-sized, quiet, cryptic, live in small groups, have huge canines for cracking hard-shelled nuts, and run so lightly through the treetops it seems like flying -- with their fluffy, non-prehensile tails waving behind them.
+Parauacus, or flying saki monkeys, is a genus of monkeys that are medium-sized, quiet, cryptic, live in small groups, have huge canines for cracking hard-shelled nuts, and run so lightly through the treetops it seems like flying -- with their fluffy, non-prehensile tails waving behind them.

 The target species, Pithecia vanzolinii, are distinctive monkeys like no other primate that might live nearby.
 They are especially notable for their buffy-colored arms and legs.
 They were named for Pablo Vanzolini, a famous Brazilian biologist, and musician.

-We will conduct surveys to document all of the amazing mammals in the watershed and to search for the missing monkey using four small motorboats.
-These will venture out from the houseboat base daily, each with a guide and 1 or 2 researchers.
-Each small boat will have a GoPro video camera and all team members will document findings using video and still cameras.
-We also will deploy camera traps, and ANABAT passive bat ecolocation recording devices to record everything we see.
+We conducted surveys to document all of the amazing mammals in the watershed and to search for the missing monkey using four small canoes.
+These ventured out from the houseboat base daily, each with a guide and 1 or 2 researchers.
+Each small boat had a GoPro video camera and all team members documented findings using video and still cameras.
+We also deployed camera traps.

-We also will be deploying a conservation drone.
-It will search from above, help us to identify open waterways and collect video about the uncharted forest canopy.
+We also used a drone for searching from above, helping us to identify open waterways and collect video about the uncharted forest canopy.

 The Pithecia vanzolinii specimens were collected near a town called Eirunepe (upper right on the map) --four days boat ride from Cruzeiro do Sul on Rio Jurua.
 It is the only known range for Vanzolini’s saki monkeys.